practicemanish/manflix-gpt/README.md

         -create sign up user in firebase
         -Implement Sign in user api
-        - created redux store for my app with useSlice
+        - created redux store for my app with useSlice -fetch from TMDB movies
+        -BugFix: SignUp user displayName
+        -BugFix: If the user is not logged in Redirect/browse to login page and vice-versa

 -browse page (After authentiction)
   -Header